 community: Broadly, the Foundation defines community as a social group of any size whose members reside in a specific and shared locality, and often have common characteristics or interests and/or cultural and historical heritage.
 Specifically, the Foundation considers the following entities within the definition: individuals, organizations, networks, coalitions, sub-populations, neighborhoods, regions and systems that underlie shared characteristics and interests or locality.

-Cross-cutting Efforts: The Foundation’s cross-cutting efforts include: Healthy Schools and Locally-focused Work.
+Cross-cutting Efforts: The Foundation’s cross-cutting efforts include our Locally-focused Work.

 direct costs: Specific costs incurred by a grant-support project (e.g., salaries, training, travel, administrative/operating) presented in an itemized list.